Nabataean Aramaic: Pronouns

-Personal pronouns

 The attested third person independent personal pronouns are masculine singular hw (rarely hwʔ), feminine singular hy, and masculine plural hm.
-The third person independent pronouns also function as demonstrative pronouns.
+These also function as demonstrative pronouns.
 The legal documents found in the Dead Sea region also attest the first person singular ʔnh and second person masculine singular ʔnt.

 The first person plural suffixed pronoun is -nʔ.
 Unlike many other dialects of Aramaic which simply have -(a)n, Nabataean preserves the final vowel *-ā here, as indicated by the mater lectionis ʔ.
 The third person masculine singular suffixed pronoun is normally -h.
 After long vowels and diphthongs (both marked by matres lectionis), -hy is used instead, as in ʔbwhy 'his father', ywmwhy 'his days'.
 In later graffiti, this distribution breaks down and other suffixes, -hw and -w, also appear.
 The third person feminine singular suffixed pronoun is always -h and the third person plural (used both for masculine and feminine) is -hm.

-Other pronouns

 The most common demonstrative pronouns besides hw, hy, and hm are masculine singular dnh (rarely znh), feminine singular dʔ, and plural ʔlh.
-Other, rarely attested plural forms are ʔlk and ʔnw.
+Other, rarely attested, plural forms are ʔlk and ʔnw.
 In the later period, the gender distinction in the singular breaks down and both forms occur with both masculine and feminine antecedents.

-The relative particle is zy in the oldest inscriptions and dy elsewhere.
-It does not inflect.
-It introduces relative clauses, as in dʔ msgdʔ dy ʕbd ʕbydw 'this is the sacred stone which ʕBYDW made', and can express a genitive relation, as in dnʔ ṣlmʔ dy ʕbdt ʔlhʔ 'this is the statue of Obodas the god'.

-The interrogative and indefinite pronouns are mn 'who' and mh 'what'.
+The relative particle is zy in the oldest inscriptions and dy elsewhere; it does not inflect.
+The relative particle introduces relative clauses, as in dʔ msgdʔ dy ʕbd ʕbydw 'this is the sacred stone which ʕBYDW made', and can express a genitive relation, as in dnʔ ṣlmʔ dy ʕbdt ʔlhʔ 'this is the statue of Obodas the god'.
+Finally, the attested interrogative and indefinite pronouns are mn 'who' and mh 'what'.